 Also, please do not store anything live, flammable, toxic or hazardous, as well as no weapons, drugs or alcohol.
-You can store food in your unit only if it’s in sealed jars.
+You can store food only if it’s in sealed jars.

 Pack small appliances in original container or a carton cushioned with packing paper.
 (Do not used shredded paper, it can clog the appliance.)

-Check with appliance dealer for any special Moving Supplies instructions.
+Check with appliance dealer for any special instructions.
 For all large appliances, remove loose fittings and accessories and pack separately.
 Tie down, tape or wedge all movable parts and doors.

 Stuff towels between machine sides and tub to keep tub from rotating.
 Pad exterior well.
 Disconnect hoses, put in plastic bag, and place in tub.